-- a) any of the following income amounts payable to the Member, as a result of their current or subsequent disability, under one of the following plans: - any fringe-benefits plan offered by the employer as defined by the Income Tax Act; - ii. any plan under which the Member is covered as a member of an association; or - iii. any fringe-benefits plan set up according to any provincial or federal law, including the disability payments from any of the plans specified in Step 2; and - b) any income amounts payable to the Member under any retirement or pension plan funded in whole or in part by the Employer.
+- a) any of the following income amounts payable to the Member, as a result of their current or subsequent disability, under one of the following: - any wage or remuneration payable from any employer, except disability benefits that are i. prepayments of life insurance or benefits from retirement plans to which an employer has not contributed; - ii. any wage loss portion of any criminal injury award except for awards that included long term disability income benefits available under this plan in the calculation of the award; - iii. any plan under which the Member is covered as a member of an association; or - iv. any disability payments from any of the plans specified in Step 2; and - b) any income amounts payable to the Member under any retirement or pension plan funded in whole or in part by the employer.
 This includes the Quebec Pension Plan or Canada Pension Plan if the application for retirement benefits is made following the date of Total Disability.